ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/20_String/README.md

 			- Let's call it sub-prefix.
 		- Assume that two characters are different at `begin + matched`.
 		- If there is a suffix same as the sub-prefix of N in the substring H[begin...begin+matched-1],
-			- Start to compare at the index `begin + matched - the length of the suffix`.
+			- Start to compare at the index `begin + matched - the length of the suffix == begin + matched - pi[matched - 1]`.
+			- It means to did discover the suffix, which has the maximum length, in the string N[...matched-1].
 		- Based on this idea, define pi[i] as the maximum length of a string which is both a prefix and a suffix.
 			- Let's call pi[] partial-match-table.